next-hat/documentation/docs/guides/nanocl/get-started/orientation-and-setup.md

   create   Create a new cargo
-  start    Start a cargo by its name stop     Stop a cargo by its name remove   Remove cargo by its name inspect  Inspect a cargo by its name patch    Update a cargo by its name image    Manage cargo image exec     Execute a command inside a cargo history  List cargo history reset    Reset cargo to a specific history logs     Show logs run      Run a cargo help     Print this message or the help of the given subcommand(s)
+  start    Start a cargo by its name stop     Stop a cargo by its name restart  Restart a cargo by its name remove   Remove cargo by its name inspect  Inspect a cargo by its name patch    Update a cargo by its name image    Manage cargo image exec     Execute a command inside a cargo history  List cargo history revert   Revert cargo to a specific history logs     Show logs run      Run a cargo stats    Show stats of cargo help     Print this message or the help of the given subcommand(s)

 Options: